TeliaSoneraNorge/divx-terraform-modules/container/README.md

 - Can be used with or without a load balancer.
 - Usable with either an ALB or a NLB.
-- Creates target group and listeners when used with a load balancer (for dynamic port mapping).
 - Sets up and enables logging for the service.
 - Creates IAM roles for the ECS service.

 Note that task definitions have to be created manually (cannot be abstracted) because of `volume` blocks.

+#### container/target

+NOTE: Should probably be moved to `ec2` as it is not specific to ECS.

+- Creates a target group and a variable number of listeners (based on a list of maps).
+- Removes a lot of boilerplate.
+- Usable with either an ALB or a NLB.